tc39/proposal-intl-segmenter/README.md

 Q: Shouldn't we be putting new APIs in built-in modules?

-A: If built-in modules come out before this gets to Stage 3, that sounds like a good option.
+A: If built-in modules had come out before this gets to Stage 3, that sounds like a good option.
 However, so far the idea in TC39 has been not to block either thing on the other.
 Built-in modules still have some big questions to resolve, e.g., how/whether polyfills should interact with them.

 Q: Why is hyphenation not included?